Tharun-098/booking-app/README.md

 Features:
 User Features:
-Register & Login – Create an account or log in securely using JWT authentication and google ouath signin Book Appointments – Choose a doctor, date, and time to confirm an appointment Track Status – View confirmed, pending, or cancelled appointments in your dashboard and also notify the status of appointments
+--Register & Login – Create an account or log in securely using JWT authentication and google ouath signin --Book Appointments – Choose a doctor, date, and time to confirm an appointment --Track Status – View confirmed, pending, or cancelled appointments in your dashboard and also notify the status of appointments
-Profile Management – Edit profile info (name, email, phone, gender, DOB, address) Profile Picture Upload – Upload or update your profile image (Multer + Cloudinary) Secure Access – Access only your personal data and booking history
+--Profile Management – Edit profile info (name, email, phone, gender, DOB, address) --Profile Picture Upload – Upload or update your profile image (Multer + Cloudinary) --Secure Access – Access only your personal data and booking history

 Doctor Features:
 Appointment Management – View all booking requests and confirmed appointments